 Miguel Cabrera is one of the great modern baseball players and a slam dunk for Cooperstown once he retires from the game.
 The two-time American League MVP is also one of the more popular players in the hobby from his era, featuring a wide array of cards stretching throughout his career.
-Due to all the success on the field, collectors have long been chasing Cabrera's best rookies, autographs and other key cards.
+Due to all the success on the field, collectors continue to chase the best Miguel Cabrera cards.

 Cabrera spent his first few years with the Marlins, teaming up with Ivan Rodriguez to help bring the franchise their second World Series title.
 He was later traded to the Detroit Tigers, where he solidified his place as one of the league's superstars.
 Since moving to the American League, Cabrera has captured four batting titles.
 In 2012, he became the first player to win the Triple Crown since Carl Yastrzemski accomplished the feat during the 1967 season.
 Another crowning success in Cabrera's time with the Tigers was the run to the 2012 American League pennant.
 He joined forces with Justin Verlander, Prince Fielder and Max Scherzer to form one of the best modern teams in the franchise's long history.